HunterBelanger/exdir-cpp/README.md

 the reference implentation (written for Python) can be found [here](https://github.com/CINPLA/exdir).

-## WARNING TO USERS
-This library has been made public, but is not quite ready for use yet.
-Users are encouraged to take a look at it, and feel free to use it in your projects, but understand that not all features have been implemented, and many things could still change.
-Once this project reaches a more stable state, this warning will be removed.

 ## Usage
 Here is a brief example of exdir-cpp in action
 ```cpp